MaselLab/ProteinEvolution/README.md

 # ProteinEvolution

-This  is a common repository for submitting communal scripts used in studying protein evolution.
+This is a repository for submitting communal scripts used in studying protein evolution.

 ## Notes About This Repository
 ### Submitting Communal Scripts